 So follow along, and post about your own journey from zero to indie.
 I can’t wait to see how many of us finally check off the item that tops so many of our bucket lists: Write (and Sell) a Book.

 Whether you’re starting from true zero or have taken some early steps already, there’s no shortage of things to learn.
-Post on social media using #ZerotoIndieAuthor or simply comment below and tell us what you think.
+If you’re going from Zero to Indie Author this year, post on social media using #ZerotoIndieAuthor or simply comment below and tell us what you think.

 What’s working great for you, and what was a waste of time?
 What are your best tips for getting your writing done, no matter what?